 Set up a guest network

 Some routers offer a guest network feature.
-This is a segment of your Wi-Fi network with its own name and password so visitors can get online without giving away your main Wi-Fi login.
-It also prevents them from accessing any shared devices (such as hard drives or printers) on your network.
+This is a segment of your Wi-Fi network with its own name and password, so visitors can get online without giving away your main Wi-Fi login.
+It also prevents them from accessing any shared devices, such as hard drives or printers, on your network.

-Create a dual band network
+Create a dual-band network

-For more help with configuring your router read our in-depth guide to changing router settings.
+For more help with configuring your router, read our in-depth guide to changing router settings.

 Frequently Asked Questions about Wi-Fi

-- What devices use Wi-Fi?
+What devices use Wi-Fi?

-Wi-Fi is used by a huge range of devices: smartphones, tablets, games consoles, computers, cameras, smart home gadgets...if it needs internet access then it can probably be connected to Wi-Fi.
-To find out if a device supports Wi-Fi check the specifications or look for the Wi-Fi symbol.
+Wi-Fi is used by a huge range of wireless devices: smartphones, tablets, game consoles, computers, cameras, and smart home gadgets.
+If it needs internet access, then it’s probably a Wi-Fi-enabled device.

-- Can you get Wi-Fi for free?
+Can you get Wi-Fi for free?

-Free Wi-Fi hotspots can be found all over the world.
-They’re common in coffee shops, pubs, restaurants and hotels but you may also find them in your local bank or barber.
+Free wireless internet hotspots can be found all over the world.
+These public Wi-Fi networks are common in coffee shops, pubs, restaurants and hotels, but you may also find them in your local bank or barber.

-- What is a mobile Wi-Fi hotspot?
+What is a mobile Wi-Fi hotspot?

 A Wi-Fi dongle, or mobile hotspot, is a mobile broadband dongle which creates a Wi-Fi network to share its mobile internet connection.
 This lets you get mobile broadband access on any Wi-Fi device.

-- What is an access point?
+What is an access point?

-These are typically used by organisations where it may be necessary to support a very large number of users.
-At home we can just use a Wi-Fi router, which is a hub that provides both wired and wireless networking and internet access in one device.
+These are typically used by organisations where it’s necessary to support a very large number of users over a big area.
+At home, we can just use a Wi-Fi router, which is a hub that provides wired and wireless networking and internet access in one device.